-Current advice from the Data Protection Office and the ICGP IT group, is that clinical information should NEVER be transmitted by text.
+Current advice from the Data Protection Office, is that clinical information should NEVER be transmitted by text.
 Remember that text messaging in this context is a professional communication, hence 'text-speak' should be avoided.

 Other considerations include:

 1. Has the message been sent to the patient's correct mobile number?